 Detailed Race Information

-REGISTRATION INCLUDES: 2018 Race Entry, Gallop T shirt Gallop Logo and other Goshen Gallop/ Blueberry Hill Outdoor Center Swag, BBQ Meal Ticket, live music and bag of sponsor goodies.
+REGISTRATION INCLUDES: 2019 Race Entry, Gallop T shirt (New this year--Women's Tees), other Goshen Gallop/ Blueberry Hill Outdoor Center Swag, BBQ Meal Ticket, and live music!

 REGISTRATION/BIB PICK UP: Registration is on the ski-center side of the road, beginning at 2pm.

 START: There will be a mass start at 4 pm for all racers (5 and 10k) under the 'start' banner hung over the road.

 RACE: The course is well marked.
 With the exception of a few muddy spots between 6-8 km, it is generally dry.

 WATER: There are three water stations along the course – (1) On the road past the Blueberry Management Area at 2.5 km.
 (2) Behind the Inn by the pond at 5.2km.
 (3) At the intersection of the Goshen Dam road and the Sucker Brook Trail at 7.9km.
 Water will also be available at the start/finish areas.

 INJURIES: Please report injuries during the race to the nearest water station or road crossing.
 An EMS crew will be on-site.
 There is no cell phone service over most of the course.